 Challenge & Opportunity

-California is on a trek for a 100% clean, renewable energy portfolio by 2045.
-While the State has made significant progress in planning, there remain several hurdles in implementation: reliability, permitting, interconnection, procurement, and financing, to name a few.
-Abundant amounts of cheap, clean energy have enabled the divorce with fossil fuels, but the cost of electricity remains high, primarily due to financing constraints associated with costly investor-owned utility models as they battle wildfires and rush to upgrade the existing transmission and distribution system.
-Meanwhile, the burden of high utility bills and pollution from gas plants disproportionately impact communities located in California’s hottest regions, which includes communities of color and/or low-income.
-Energy and climate activists have long pushed for the shutdown of costly, polluting gas generation, and despite significant progress, the need to fight persists.
+California is on a trek for a 100% clean, renewable energy portfolio by 2045 and has made significant progress in planning, but there remain several hurdles in implementation–reliability, affordability, permitting, procurement, and interconnection, to name a few.
+Abundant amounts of cheap, clean energy and significant growth in battery storage prompt the State for a divorce from fossil fuels, but the cost of electricity remains high due to private utility financing, wildfire hardening, load growth, and expensive emergency backup generation.
+Additionally, the burden of high electricity bills and pollution from fossil fuel generation disproportionately impacts communities located in California’s hottest regions, which often includes communities of color and/or low-income.
+California’s energy fatigue is quickly impacting public confidence in renewables.
+Our success hinges on proving reliability and affordability can go together by providing accurate, evidence-based advocacy to push meaningful change.